igorsavinkin/entain-service-class/README.md

 ## Introduction

 This project demonstrates a seamless integration between a Laravel backend and a React frontend to display a promotional leaderboard.
-The application features a service-oriented architecture with Data Transfer Objects (DTOs) for clean separation of concepts.
+The application features a service-oriented architecture with Data Transfer Objects (DTOs) for clean separation of concepts as well as caching for optimised data transfer.

 ## Requirements